We offer real-life work experience placements in the Hader Clinic’s rehabilitation facilities around the world.

 Many people who suffer from addiction also have co-existing mental health conditions.
 This course will teach you how to provide services to clients with dual diagnosis

-Work effectively in trauma informed care:
+Work effectively in trauma-informed care:

-This course will provide you with the skills and knowledge you need to work effectively in a trauma informed care setting.
+This course will provide you with the skills and knowledge you need to work effectively in a trauma-informed care setting.
 You will learn about the different types of trauma, as well as the effects it can have on clients.

-Research and apply evidence to practice:
+Research and apply evidence to practise:

-Collaborate in professional practice:
+Collaborate in professional practise:

 As an addiction worker, you will need to collaborate with a range of different professionals in order to provide the best possible care for your clients.
 This course will teach you how to effectively communicate and work with other professionals.

-Reflect on and improve own professional practice:
+Reflect on and improve own professional practise:

 Provide first aid (need to have completed unit previously, and provide valid First Aid Certificate from another provider):